Skip to content

 arc sync

-1. If you did not connect your local ARC with a remote one so far, you can specify the remote address with the flag -r followed by an URL, e.g.,
+2. If you did not connect your local ARC with a remote one so far, you can specify the remote address (-r or --remote) followed by the DataHUB URL, e.g.,

 Terminal window